adacalypse/modern-times-ADA/index.md

 cover-img: /assets/img/moderntime_head.jpg
 ---

+# 0 - In The Beginning

-In the beginning, there was the void.
+There was the void.
 Then came the big bang, which created all conditions needed for the emergence of the seventh art - filmmaking.
 However, it was not until the 17th century that its precursor, the magic lantern, and its coloured projections, was invented. [[12]]

 <style>